yleeyilin/tp/docs/UserGuide.md

 * You should take caution when entering the commands as commands are space-sensitive.<br>
   For instance, both ` ; address : ` and ` ; phone : ` are correctly spaced prefixes.  <br>
-  Make sure that all prefixes that you have keyed in contains the correct spacing format. <br>
+  Make sure that all prefixes that you have keyed in contain the correct spacing format. <br>

 </div>